Reviews

 I’m a big fan of Lively HSA in particular, whether you want to invest your HSA money or not.
 If the idea of investing all of your dedicated healthcare funds is a little too risky for you, you can always opt to invest a portion of the money and keep the rest in cash inside your account.

 Many other HSA administrators charge fees.
 Usually, those fees are assessed either monthly or yearly.
 Lively doesn’t.
-Add to that their partnership with TD Ameritrade and a terrific mobile app that facilitates ease of use, and Lively HSA is a winner for anyone who wants to get the most out of their HSA plan.
+Add to that their partnership with Schwab and a terrific mobile app that facilitates ease of use, and Lively HSA is a winner for anyone who wants to get the most out of their HSA plan.

 Learn more about Lively.